prisma/prisma-examples/databases/cockroachdb/README.md

 # CockroachDB example

-This example shows how to connect Prisma to a CockroachDB serverless database, create the database schema with [Prisma Migrate](https://www.prisma.io/migrate) and use [Prisma Client](https://www.prisma.io/client) in a **Node.js script** to read and write data in a CockroachDB serverless database.
+This example shows how to connect Prisma to a CockroachDB database, create the database schema with [Prisma Migrate](https://www.prisma.io/migrate) and use [Prisma Client](https://www.prisma.io/client) in a **Node.js script** to read and write data in a CockroachDB database.

 You can find the Prisma schema in [`./prisma/schema.prisma`](./prisma/schema.prisma) from which the SQL for the database schema is generated.